floorwarior/brainrootreader-stable/README.md

 pip install -r requirements.txt

 # run the background.py file on windows:
-python.exe background.py #if you want a more portable build (exe), you want to look at the binaries for this project
+python.exe background.py #if you want a more portable build (exe), you want to look at the [releases](https://github.com/floorwarior/brainrootreader-stable/releases)

 # run the backgroun.py file on linux:
 python3 -m background.py